Interferons - Facts and Information

 When a cell becomes infected by a virus, it releases tiny amounts of, 'interferons,' which then attach themselves to neighboring cells and prompt them to begin producing their own protective antiviral enzymes.
 The result of these actions is an impairment of the replication and growth of the attacking virus.
 Interferon has also been demonstrated to have some anti-tumor properties.

 They are currently being used by doctors to treat diseases involving a person's immune system such as hepatitis, cancer, multiple sclerosis, AIDS, perianal and genital warts, as well as granulomatous disease.
 While interferons were discovered in the 1950's by Scottish virologist Alick Isaacs, medical use of them was not practical until recombinant DNA techniques of genetic engineering made it possible to mass produce them.

 The commercially-available forms of interferons are human ones, manufactured using recombinant DNA technology.
 The mechanisms involved in the actions of interferons are complex and are not very well understood at this time.

 What is known is that interferons modulate the response of the human immune system to bacteria, viruses, cancer, and additional foreign substances that invade a person's body.
 While interferons do not directly kill cancerous or viral cells, they do boost a person's immune system in response while reducing the growth of cancer cells through regulation of the action of several genes which control the secretion of numerous cellular proteins that affect growth.
 Due to the fact that interferons enhance a person's immune system in a number of ways, they are used for various disease involving the immune system.
 Some examples include the following.

 - Interferon alfa-2a: Approved to treat hairy cell leukemia, AIDS-related Kaposi's sarcoma, and chronic myelogenous leukemia.

-Interferon alfa-2b: Approved for the treatment of hairy cell leukemia, malignant melanoma, condylomata acuminata, AIDS-related Kaposi's sarcoma, chronic hepatitis C, and chronic hepatitis B.
+- Interferon alfa-2b: Approved for the treatment of hairy cell leukemia, malignant melanoma, condylomata acuminata, AIDS-related Kaposi's sarcoma, chronic hepatitis C, and chronic hepatitis B.

 - Ribavirin: Combined with interferon alfa-2b, interferon alfacon-1, pegylated interferon alfa-2b, or pegylated interferon alpha-2a, all are approved for the treatment of chronic hepatitis C.

-Interferon beta-1b and interferon beta-1a: Approved for the treatment of multiple sclerosis.
+- Interferon beta-1b and interferon beta-1a: Approved for the treatment of multiple sclerosis.

-Interferon alfa-n3: Approved for the treatment of genital and perianal warts caused by human papillomavirus (HPV).
+- Interferon alfa-n3: Approved for the treatment of genital and perianal warts caused by human papillomavirus (HPV).

 - Interferon gamma-1B: Approved for the treatment of chronic granulomatous disease, and severe, malignant osteopetrosis.

 Inteferons, despite being very similar to each other, affect a person's body in different ways.
 Due to the varying affects, different interferons are us for different conditions.
 Interferon alphas are used in the treatment of viral infections and cancers, while interferon betas are used in the treatment of multiple sclerosis.
 Interferon gamma is used in the treatment of chronic grandulomatous disease.

-Potential Side-Effects of Interferons
+Potential Side-Effects of Interferons: